PEMF for Sleep: The Science, The Best Devices & My Weekly Plan

 Let’s dive in!

-Before artificial lighting changed our lives, humans synced well with the Earth’s natural electromagnetic frequencies.
-These frequencies hover around 7.83 Hz, called the Schumann resonance
+Before artificial lighting changed our lives, humans synced well with the Earth’s natural electromagnetic field.
+The field resonate at frequencies that hover around 7.83 Hz, called the Schumann resonance

 There’s a reason why people often sleep better when camping or spending time in nature.
 You’re literally tuning back into Earth’s natural frequency!